 This all changed, though, when they released Ryzen and gave us a better CPU platform.
-Wanting to make upgrading an easier and less expensive task, all Ryzen CPUs and APUs will use the same socket.
+Upgrading became an easier and less expensive task, with all Ryzen CPUs and APUs using the same socket.

 Adding a graphics card down the road is as easy as pairing with a CPU now because that’s basically what it is.
 The Ryzen based APU will work with any graphics card, allowing much more flexibility in deciding how you want to upgrade later.

 APU Vs. CPU And GPU: Who Wins?

 As mentioned, this is mostly down to your budget and gaming needs.
 An APU will never compete with a CPU/ GPU setup, but that doesn't mean its a waste of time or money.
 Going down the budget route with an APU means you could upgrade your system to feature a dedicated graphics card at a later date.
 On the other hand, you could save more and splash out on a dedicated GPU, giving you a boost in graphical power right out of the gate.